shamvi-17/ShambhaviSharma-langsmith-MAT496/README.md

   - Import from CSV files.
   - Create programmatically or generate examples (requires an OpenAI API key).
 - **Example**: A custom dataset was created with a custom example to demonstrate usage.

+## Lesson 2: Evaluators

+- **Purpose**: Automatically assess the quality and accuracy of LLM outputs.
+- **Types**:
+  - Exact Match
+  - Semantic Similarity
+  - Custom Evaluators
+- **Usage**:
+  - Automate output evaluation for efficiency and consistency.
+  - Combine multiple evaluators for a more comprehensive performance analysis.
+  - Create custom evaluators to meet specific project needs.
+- **Example**: A custom evaluator was created using the new LangSmith UI.